gatsbyjs/gatsby/docs/blog/100days/use-themes/index.md

 [Discover a Gatsby Theme](/plugins/?=gatsby-theme) Browse Gatsby’s plugin repository to find the right theme for your project

-[Use a Gatsby Theme](/docs/themes/using-a-gatsby-theme/) Step-by-step guide to the conventions of Gatsby Theme usage (hint: shadow and extend, don’t fork 🙂 )
+[Use a Gatsby Theme](/docs/themes/using-a-gatsby-theme/) Step-by-step guide to the conventions of Gatsby Theme usage (hint: "shadow and extend", don’t fork 🙂 )

 ### What to Do If You Need Help